-Most of the research works are on human resource management and HR policies and practices in public sector undertakings. a considerable thought to and related aspects, a few studies on behavioral aspects and areas of employee well-being iterature Poka –Yoke implementation in ospital dministration especially in service sector.
+Most of the research works are on human resource management (HRM) and the HR policies and practices in public sector undertakings.
+Although a considerable thought is devoted by academicians and practitioners to HR and the related aspects, a few studies on behavioral aspects and areas of employees’ well-being have been conducted.
+The literature on Poka-Yoke implementation in hospital administration, especially in the service sector, is reviewed in the present section.

-The literature to build a theoretical framework support the data and results. eview of literature understanding the areas already undertaken and throw light on the areas are yet to be covered.
-Keeping this in mind, an attempt has been made a brief survey of the work undertaken the field of ervice rendered to patients and the procedures.
-Many studies have highlighted the procedure, handling of customer and rendering of service quality.
+The literature is reviewed to build a theoretical framework to support the data collection and results.
+The review of literature helps in understanding the research areas that are already undertaken and throwing light on the areas that are yet to be covered.
+Keeping this in mind, an attempt has been made for a brief survey of the work undertaken in the field of services rendered to patients and the associated procedures.
+Many studies have highlighted the errors in the procedure, handling of customers and rendering of service quality.

 Poka-Yoke in Different Sectors

-otel Industry: is implemented in four stages of the process: a) customer action (b) employee onstage action (c) contact backstage action and (d) backstage processes.
-In addition implementation service blue print, the and .
-It smooth flow from the reservation of a room and endcheck-out of customer.
+Hotel Industry: Poka-Yoke is implemented in four stages of the hotel industry process: a) customers’ action, (b) employees’ onstage action, (c) contacts’ backstage action, and (d) backstage processes.
+In addition to the implementation, a service blue print is created, the process execution is briefly described, and the mistakes are prevented by Poka-yoke.
+It enablesa smooth workflow, beginning from the reservation of a room and endingwiththe check-out of a customer.

-According to Ramdri, Pouya and Pejman: Poka-oke help advertent errors help the workers to be and defective products to next process.
-Construction defects are always the key concern the construction industry. mplementation Yoke, whicha lot of changes can help workers to work and .
+According to Ramdri, Pouya and Pejman Poka-Yoke helps to avoid in advertent errors in the construction industry, helps the workers to be error-free, and stops the flow of defective products to the next process.
+Construction defects are always the key concern for the construction industry.
+The organizational mindset is influenced by the implementation of Poka-Yoke, which enables a lot of changes that can help workers to work effectively and economically.

-BritoCerqueiraanalyzed implementation of PokaYoke in the assembly and of new product.
-New products be designed from the manufacturing point of view.
-Th procedure and the service failure , improv the system to reoccurrence.
-PokaYoke helps to synergi the method improve the design process and final product quality. hrough Pokaoke training.
+Brito,Cerqueira, Dornelez and Trabasso(2009) analyzed the implementation of Poka-Yoke in the assembly and development of a new product.
+New products must be designed from the manufacturing point of view.
+The procedure and the service failure must be analyzed to improve the system to avoid its reoccurrence.
+Poka-Yoke helps to synergize the method and improve the design process and final product quality.
+The error rate could be decreased through Poka-Yoke training.

+Canossa analyzed that a serious implementation of Poka-Yoke can render the organizational outcomes to be effective, as it is simple, less expensive and easy to apply.

-Poka-Yoke in Service Sector
+Poka-Yoke in the Service Sector

-Simmons hhuman errors are inevitable. medical tubing connectors and misconnections can result in serious injury or death if proper procedure. , the Association for the Advancement of Medical Instrumentation (AAMI).
-Poka-Yoke is easy and simple procedure errors.
+Simmons highlighted that human errors are inevitable in the service sector.
+The researcher cited the example of medical tubing connectors and stated that misconnections can result in serious injury or death, if a proper procedure is not followed.
+Thus, the Poka-Yoke environment was created by the Association for the Advancement of Medical Instrumentation (AAMI) to enhance the safety measures.
+Poka-Yoke is an easy and simple procedure that helps prevent several organizational errors.

-Kashmer ra change in system . imple techniques like op-up messages for filling form correctly creates userfriendly environment. ystem be as and when required simple technique.
+Kashmer reported that a change in system must enable the right execution of work and eliminate the occurrence of mistakes.
+Simple techniques like pop-up messages can be used for filling forms correctly through Poka-Yoke, which creates a user-friendly environment.
+The system must be reinvented as and when required by implementing the simple techniques.